darshand15/darshand15.github.io/_projects/1_Capstone_project.md

 ## Summary

 A Research exploration aimed at exploring methods to improve the performance of sequential source code by automatically converting it to its functionally accurate parallel equivalent by implementing Intra-Function and Inter-Function Parallelism, thereby ensuring effective and efficient utilization of the underlying hardware resources.
-This project was implemented as part of the Capstone Project during my Undergraduate Study.
+This project was developed and implemented as part of the Capstone Project during my Undergraduate Study.

 ## Abstract